-If you receive other services during the visit, your coinsurance or copay may apply.
+If you receive other services during the visit, out-of-pocket costs may apply.

 Cardiovascular disease testing

 Blood tests for the detection of cardiovascular disease (or abnormalities associated with an elevated risk of cardiovascular disease) once every 5 years (60 months).